 Attending the INFORMS Annual Meeting?
 Meet us at Booth 8!
 Other upcoming SSIE conference attendance plans and events can be found here.

-The Department of Systems Science and Industrial Engineering (SSIE) at Binghamton University's Thomas J. Watson College of Engineering and Applied Science is expanding further and seeks three (3) assistant professors and one (1) research scientist:
+The Department of Systems Science and Industrial Engineering (SSIE) at Binghamton University's Thomas J. Watson College of Engineering and Applied Science is expanding further and seeks one (1) senior faculty position at the full professor level, three (3) assistant professors, and one (1) research scientist:

 - Assistant Professor - Human Factors Engineering/Ergonomics (1 position starting in Spring 2022)